raihahahan/portfolio/README.md

    yarn
    ```
 3. Create a `.env.local` file at the root of the project.
-4. Enter your supabase API keys in `.env.local`
+4. Enter your supabase API key and url in `.env.local`
    ```.env
    NEXT_PUBLIC_SUPABASE_URL=YOUR_KEY_0
    NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_KEY_1